mnwelcome/mn-lgbt-transplants/resources.md

 # Community and Support Resources

-To suggest a resource to add to this page please fill out the form below.
+To suggest a resource to add to this page please fill out the form at the bottom of the page.
-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScrVFZSEXUkSACEA7YFOJg34u8SyL-BjKZ8TjjIhQXBXEaDfQ/viewform?usp=sf_link" width="100%" height="600" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 ## Local Organizations
 - Local resources from [NAMI](https://namimn.org/education-and-public-awareness/nami-resources-lgbtq-community/)